Ayushitanwar12/shiftingLetterII/README.md

 # shiftingLetterII
-leetcode problem no. 2381,it is medium type of problem
+leetcode problem no. 2381,it is medium type of problem.
+ And used Difference Array method to make it easier.